cailleach666/hotel-backend/README.md

 The built JAR file will be located in the build/libs directory.

-## Running the Application as Docker Containers
+## Running the Application as Docker Containers (for further development)

 1. Build the Docker Image for the Backend: